The Library is closed onsite, open online. See updates here.

 A light plane was also procured and renamed ‘Golden Quest’ for the journey, but an accident during take-off led to its replacement by ‘Golden Quest II.’

-Indeed, reading has become a theme in modern thinking about Lasseter.
-The name he had most recently adopted, Harold Bell, was the same as that of an author whose book The Mine with the Iron Door was an extremely popular novel at the time.
+Indeed, reading has become a theme in modern theories about understanding Lasseter.
+The name he had recently adopted, Harold Bell, was the same as that of an author whose book The Mine with the Iron Door was a popular novel at the time.

 Throughout the journey, Lasseter seemingly did little to reassure the team or to ease their frustrations.
 He kept largely to himself, sleeping apart from other members of the team and spending a lot of time writing in his diary.
 His descriptions of the reef were vague at best and he seemed to possess almost no navigational abilities.

 The expedition had set off on 30 July 1930.
 By early 1931 Lasseter would die of starvation in Central Australia.